 Their braveness, courage, and achievements in battles impressed the government, which offered them amnesty.

-After they joined Song's army and were assigned to wars; they won, but most of them were sacrificed, and some of these surviving ones were murdered by treacherous officials.
+After they joined Song's army and were assigned to wars, they won, but most of them were sacrificed, and treacherous officials murdered some surviving ones.

-This novel doesn't write much about true history, however, the author's personal experiences made sure his writing about battles and common people in the chaotic era are extremely vivid and accurate.
+This novel doesn't write much about actual history; however, the author's personal experiences made sure his writing about battles and ordinary people in the chaotic era is highly vivid and accurate.

 Golden Cap of the General's Mother —Suzhou Museum (Photo by Dongmaiying)